 Frequently Asked Questions

-How many cases of CDG are known in the United States?
+How many cases of CDG are known in the United States and worldwide?

 What is a stroke-like episode?

 A stroke-like episode is an acute event that very much resembles a stroke.
 A stroke is a sudden loss of consciousness due to an acute vascular disturbance caused by the rupture of an artery in the brain or its obstruction by a blood clot (embolism or thrombosis); we think that in CDG these episodes are due to a transient local thickening of blood.
 It can present in several ways: drowsiness, dulness, subcoma, coma, paralysis (on one side(hemiparesis, hemiplegia) or on both sides), loss of vision.